coveron/Coveron_Instrumenter/docs/_docs/architecture.md

 - "codeconut-instrumenter" for the instrumenter
 - "codeconut-analyzer" for the analyzer

-The runtime helper consists of a C file and the according header file, which are downloadable for the website.
+The runtime helper consists of a C file and the according header file, which are downloadable from the website.
 It automatically get's included by every instrumented source file and should be placed inside a folder fitting the build process of the code that's to be analyzed.